-Liposome encapsulated citral was prepared by means of a hot homogenization method.
-The microstructure, and particle size and zeta potential of the capsules were analyzed by transmission electron microscope (TEM) and dynamic light scattering (DLS) respectively, in which the results showed a good dispersion stability of the citral-loaded liposome.
-In vitro tests showed that liposome encapsulated citral significantly ( p < 0.05) reduced the populations of Escherichia coli , Bacillus subtilis , Staphylococcus aureus, and Penicillium italicum than free citral.
-In vivo tests conducted on fresh ‘Shatangju’ mandarin showed that liposome encapsulated citral treated fruit exhibited a decay incidence of 56.67%, which is 42.04% lower than free citral treated fruit (97.78%) after 26 d storage at 25 °C and 60-70% RH.
-Additionally, fruit treated with citral-loaded liposome significantly reduced weight loss, and viable yeast and mold during storage.
-In summary, liposome encapsulated citral could be an effective antimicrobial agent to extend the shelf-life of ‘Shatangju’ mandarin.
+Liposome-encapsulated citral was prepared by means of a hot homogenization method.
+The microstructure, particle size, and zeta potential of the capsules were analyzed by transmission electron microscope and dynamic light scattering, respectively, in which the results showed a good dispersion stability of the citral-loaded liposome.
+In vitro tests showed that liposome-encapsulated citral significantly (P < 0.05) reduced the populations of Escherichia coli, Bacillus subtilis, Staphylococcus aureus, and Penicillium italicum more than free citral.
+In vivo tests conducted on fresh Shatangju mandarin showed that liposome-encapsulated citral-treated fruit exhibited a decay incidence of 56.67%, which is 42.04% lower than free citral-treated fruit (97.78%) after 26 days of storage at 25°C and 60 to 70% relative humidity.
+Additionally, fruit treated with citral-loaded liposome significantly reduced weight loss and viable yeast and mold during storage.
+In summary, liposome-encapsulated citral could be an effective antimicrobial agent to extend the shelf life of the Shatangju mandarin.

 Liposome-encapsulated citral with good dispersion stability was prepared.

 Liposome-encapsulated citral showed better antimicrobial activity than free citral.

 Decay incidence of mandarin was reduced notably by liposome-encapsulated citral.